Use AVWAP To See Who’s In Control

 The 2022 Q4 earnings report for SMCI began one of the best runs of any stock for the next two years.
 We see the price resecting the AVWAP placed on the earnings reaction throughout the 1,650% advance.

-Supports From Swing Low
+Swing Low Support

 Symbol: MSFT